camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 We recommend testing your existing expressions thoroughly before using version 7.20.x in production and adjusting them according to the beforementioned behavioral changes.

-# JavaScript External Task Client rethrows errors on task service APIs
+# JavaScript external task client rethrows errors on task service APIs

-Previously, the JavaScript External Task Client swallowed errors caused by the engine's REST API when calling task service APIs like `#complete`.
+Previously, the JavaScript external task client swallowed errors caused by the engine's REST API when calling task service APIs like `#complete`.
 You could handle these errors only by subscribing to a global error handler.

-With this release, the client rethrows errors additionally directly on calling the respective task service APIs, and you can handle them directly.
-Please adjust your custom business logic accordingly.
+With this release, the client re-throws errors, additionally directly on calling the respective task service APIs, and you can handle them directly.
+Adjust your custom business logic accordingly.